Track and Trace for Governments

 In 2011, the European Union adopted a directive to combat counterfeit medicines, requiring all member states to implement a traceability system within five years.
 However, the system was launched in 2019, involving the then 28 EU countries, plus Iceland, Norway, Switzerland, and Liechtenstein.

-Under this system, manufacturers are required to submit track and trace data for their products to a centralised pan-European database.
+Under this system, manufacturers are required to submit track and trace data for their products to a centralized pan-European database.
 Distributors have the option to conduct product testing to mitigate risks, and pharmacists are mandated to verify product numbers before dispensing to patients.

 By December 2019, operator REKS in Estonia reported no instances of counterfeit medicines entering the country during the first ten months of system operation.
 SecurMed in the UK had the same results.